 • Understand the consequences of each approach

-When this is done well, satisfaction with the purchase is much greater.
+When this is done right, satisfaction with the purchase is much greater.

 Conclusion